Udarthegreat/My-ideas/UI_bits.md

 **CSS**

-I will go through the css in order of how its used in the above html
+I will go through the CSS in order of how its used in the above html

 the first class created is the `overlay` class that creates a partially transparent back background for the navigation, that when the animations are applied comes out from the side, it is the container for all the links and button that is used to close the nav overlay.
 ```CSS